Welcome! We’re the Clarks.

 Forrest is a southern gentleman from North Carolina who loves all sports (especially soccer) and is the world’s greatest dad (or so Katie claims.)
 He is always the first to help, isn’t afraid to challenge other’s opinions, and he’s Katie’s knight in shining armor.
 He graduated from BYU with a degree in Political Science.
 While he hasn’t written as many posts on Clarks Condensed, many of the ones he has top our most popular list (including alternatives to cable and a dad’s guide to labor and delivery).

 To know Jack is to love Jack.
 Although I struggled with depression while I was pregnant with him, I realized as soon as he was born that the world needed him in it.
 He has the sweetest spirit, brings joy to all who meet him, and he has such a zest for life.
-He loves being in Kindergarten, playing with LEGOs, reading books, and spending time with family.
+He loves school, playing with LEGOs, reading books, and spending time with family.
 He often tells me how lucky we are to have such an awesome family (extended included), and he reminds me to enjoy the small things in life.

-Oliver is two-years-old, and although he might be the most strong-willed toddler around, he’s also the most loveable.
+Oliver is three-years-old, and although he might be the most strong-willed child around, he’s also the most loveable.
 He loves to play, cuddle, and eat (which is evidenced by his nearly constant messy face), and he loves his big brother.
 He came into this world nice and tiny, but he hasn’t let that hold him back.
 He makes our life more exciting and interesting, and we love everything about him.